saptarshibasu/aws-study/README.md

   * **Vault Policy** - similar to bucket policy - restrict user access
   * **Lock Policy** - immutable - once set cannot be changed
     * WORM Policy - write once read many
-    * Forbid deleting an archive if it is less than 1 year
+    * Forbid deleting an archive if it is less than 1 year = regulatory compliance
-* Earlier S3 **performance** would start degrading with 100 TPS
+    * Nultifactor authentication on file access
 * Files retrieved from **Glacier** will be stored in Reduced Redundancy Storage class for a specified number of days
 * For faster retrieval from **Glacier** based on Retrieval Policy, Capacity Units may need to be purchased
-* Historically the recommended approach is to have **random 4 characters** in front of the key name for better distribution of objects across partitions
+* Amazon S3 **Glacier** automatically encrypts data at rest using Advanced Encryption Standard (AES) 256-bit symmetric keys
+* **Glacier** range retrieval (byte range) is charged as per the volume of data retrieved
+* In a single **Glacier** upload, an archive of maximum 4GB size can be uploaded
+* Any **Glacier** upload above 100 MB  should use multipart upload
+* A **Glacier** vault can be deleted only when all its content archives are deleted
+* **Glacier** allows the user or application to be notified through SNS when the requested data becomes available
+* Bucket access policy (for S3) or Vault access policy (for Glacier) are resource based policies (directly attached to a particular resource - vault/bucket in this case), whereas IAM policies are user based policies
+* One Vault access policy can be attached to each Vault
+* One **Glacier** retrieval policy per region
-* **S3 & Glacier Select** -
+* **S3 Glacier Select** -
   * Allows to select a subset of rows and colums using SQL without retrieving the entire file
   * Joins and subqueries not allowed
   * Files can be compressed with GZIP or BZIP2
   * Works with file format CSV, JSON, Parquet
-* Amazon S3 Glacier automatically encrypts data at rest using Advanced Encryption Standard (AES) 256-bit symmetric keys
+  * Works with all 3 retrieval options - Expedited, Standard & Bulk
+* **Glacier** inventory (of available objects) is updated every 24 hours - no real time data
+* Earlier S3 **performance** would start degrading with 100 TPS
+* Historically the recommended approach is to have **random 4 characters** in front of the key name for better distribution of objects across partitions
 * To host a static website the S3 bucket will have the same name as the domain or subdomain
 * S3 notification feature enables the user to receive notifications when certain events happen in a bucket.
 S3 supports following destinations
   * Amazon SNS